 Other products, “where no elective exists” in any case must be decreased by 25 percent in all member states by 2025.

-Another ambitious objective is to ensure 90 percent of every single plastic beverage bottles are collected for recycling by 2025.
-As of now, bottles and their lids represent about 20 percent of the ocean plastic.
+Another ambitious objective is to ensure 90 percent of every single plastic beverage bottle is collected for recycling by 2025.
+As of now, bottles and their lids represent about 20 percent of ocean plastic.
 Producers will likewise need to assume greater responsibility for what befalls their plastic items and packaging.